VOREStation/VOREStation/.github/CONTRIBUTING.md

 * When changing any code in any stock Polaris .DM file, you must mark your changes:
     * For single-line changes: //VOREStation Edit - "Explanation" (Edit can also be Add for new lines or Removal if you are commenting the line out)
     * For multi-line additions: //VOREStation Edit - "Explanation" and then at the bottom of your changes, //VOREStation Edit End
-    * For multi-like removals: Use a block comment (/\* xxx \*/) to comment out the existing code block (do not modify whitespace more than necessary) and at the start, it should contain /\* VOREStation Removal - "Reason"
+    * For multi-line removals: Use a block comment (/\* xxx \*/) to comment out the existing code block (do not modify whitespace more than necessary) and at the start, it should contain /\* VOREStation Removal - "Reason"
 * Change whitespace as little as possible.
 Do not randomly add/remove whitespace.
 * Any new files should have "_vr" at the end.
 For example, "life_vr.dm".
 Just make them in the same location as the file they are related to.
+* Map changes must be in tgm format.
+See the [Mapmerge2 Readme] for details.

 The `attempt_vr()` proc has been added for your convienence.
 It allows a many-line change to become a single-line change in the existing Polaris files, preserving mergeability and allowing better code separation while preventing your new code from causing runtimes that stop the original code from running.
 If you are wanting to inject new procedures into an existing proc, called `update_atoms()` for example, you would create `update_atoms_vr()` in a nearby `_vr.dm` file, and then call to it from a single line in the original `update_atoms()` with `attempt_vr()`.